Sharly-Chess/sharly-chess.github.io/docs/screens/screen-families.en.md

 ## Accessing Screens in a Family

 To access all Screens in a Family from one screen of this family, use the special value `@family` in your menu configuration.
-This will automatically add a menu item for **each simple Screen** in the Family.
+This will automatically add a menu item for **each single Screen** in the Family.

 {: .tip }
-> :point_right: On the **Simple Screens** page, enable the **Families** toggle to view all Screens that have been auto-generated as part of a Family.
+> :point_right: On the **Single Screens** page, enable the **Families** toggle to view all Screens that have been auto-generated as part of a Family.